-The Limited Liability Company (LLC) combines many favorable characteristics of corporations and partnerships.
-The LLC provides limited liability to its members and offers them the same IRS tax treatment as partnerships.
+A limited liability company (LLC) combines many characteristics of corporations and partnerships.
+The LLC provides limited liability to its members.

-A Limited Liability Company:
+Limited Liability Companies:

-• Must file Articles of Organization with the Arkansas Secretary of State.

-• Allows members to manage the company themselves or to elect managers.

-• Allows members to engage in management without risk of losing their limited liability status.

-- Is a relatively new form of business organization. - Enjoys less regulation on record keeping. - May be taxed by the Internal Revenue Service as a corporation or as a partnership, depending on its structure.

-• Must file an annual franchise tax report with the Arkansas Secretary of State.
+- Must file Articles of Organization with the Arkansas Secretary of State. - Allow members to manage the company themselves or to elect managers. - Allow members to engage in management without risk of losing their limited liability status. - Are a relatively new form of business organization. - May be taxed by the Internal Revenue Service as corporations or as partnerships, depending on their structure. - Must file annual franchise tax reports with, and pay franchise taxes to, the Arkansas Secretary of State. - Are required to file information returns with the Internal Revenue Service and Arkansas Income Tax Division.